psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 Within the **High-Security Facility Concept**, threat is not defined only as forced intrusion.

-The concept assumes that trust can fail through misuse, ambiguity, weak oversight, degraded visibility, signaling confusion, governance failure, privileged abuse, and environmental escalation.
+The concept assumes that trust can fail through misuse, ambiguity, weak oversight, degraded visibility, signaling confusion, governance failure, privileged abuse, environmental escalation, and the site’s exposure and sensitivity profile.

 The central idea is:

-> A high-security facility should be designed not only to resist entry, but to resist trust degradation across movement, privilege, visibility, signaling, governance, and survivability.
+> A high-security facility should be designed not only to resist entry, but to resist trust degradation across movement, privilege, visibility, signaling, governance, survivability, and site exposure.

 This broader threat framing is what gives the concept much of its architectural depth.